Below are links to some physics teaching resources that I have written. They are all free to download and share.

 Decibels, ears, hearing loss, noise, sound, KS3

-This Powerpoint contains a starter which engages the students’ interest by showing a picture of a vuvezela and asking them why it is not good for their ears.
+This Powerpoint contains a starter which engages the students’ interest by showing a picture of a vuvuzela and asking them why it is not good for their ears.
 The next slide contains an activity that asks them to place sounds like a jet engine in the correct place along a decibel scale.
-After revealing the answers, they are then asked about the vuvezela – just how loud is it?
+After revealing the answers, they are then asked about the vuvuzela – just how loud is it?
 The final slide explains why loud sounds are dangerous and asks what advice they would give fans – using ear plugs might be a sensible approach!

 Space, solar system, planets, using data, KS3, KS4